halalek/-Fuzzy-logic/README.md

-### Diagnosis of Diabetes based on age, medical history, and symptoms:
+### 2-Diagnosis of Diabetes based on age, medical history, and symptoms:
 #### The system Input: age - glucose concentration - body mass - history of diabetes for a specific person.

 ![image](https://github.com/halalek/-Fuzzy-logic/assets/112726630/c7306cda-869a-43a4-a9b8-438cfc50ec44)